-Palatin Technologies, Inc. (PTN) CEO Carl Spana on Q1 2021 Results - Earnings Call Transcript

 Steve Wills

 Hey, John, thanks for the question, it’s Steve.
 I'll take this one and Carl will jump in with color.
 The – it's confidential on the period of time, but suffice to say it's going to be orderly.
-We negotiated with AMAG; you know what we think is a very reasonable amount of time regarding the transitional services.
-And that also carries over; I think you're probably aware AMAG is going to be acquired by Covis.
+We negotiated with AMAG; you know what we think is a very reasonable amount of time regarding the transitional services, and that also carries over, I think you're probably aware AMAG is going to be acquired by Covis.
 I believe that transaction is targeted to close very shortly, if not this month.

 So, we don't see any issues in that regard.
-Regarding the re-licensing interface for the U.S. or the North America, you know, we are, you know, in multiple discussions where we're trying to go about it in a, what we call a very direct way, and that the first few months post the, the termination of the license and us regaining the rights.
-They were just as Carl did more than allude to on his presentation, on his prepared remarks, there was just a lot of work that had to be done before we could, you know, if you will have what we consider substantive discussions, and move forward.
+Regarding the re-licensing interface for the U.S. or the North America, you know, we are in multiple discussions where we're trying to go about it in a, what we call a very direct way, and that the first few months post the termination of the license and us regaining the rights.
+They were just as Carl did more than allude to on his presentation, on his prepared remarks.
+There was just a lot of work that had to be done before we could, you know, if you will have what we consider substantive discussions and move forward.
 So that is underway.

 You know, for the most part, it's pretty traditional.
 We're looking for someone that plays in the female healthcare space, that landscape has the infrastructure and is committed.
-We have a lot of flexibility at Palatin, because we can be a very supportive partner.
-Depending on the company, the size, the focus, we can handle the CMC, anything, you know, in a nice way other than the commercial efforts, even though we are handling that right now.
+We have a lot of flexibility at Palatin because we can be a very supportive partner.
+Depending on the company, the size, the focus, we can handle the CMC, anything in a nice way other than the commercial efforts even though we are handling that right now.

 So, I think that puts us in a position to be flexible.
 I think the work we've done in the past – it's been less than four months that we've gotten the product back.
 And to be clear, the suit wasn't completely tailored in that regard.
 So, we're, we do believe that we will be in a position at some point in the future to seriously consider a relicensing and make the best decision for the shareholders.